padmavc-zz/LogicAppsEipRepo/logic-apps-x12-decode.md

 ## X12 Decode does following

-* Validates the envelope.
+* Validates the envelope against trading partner agreement
-* Disassembles the interchange.
+* Generates an XML document for each transaction set.
 * Validates EDI and partner-specific properties.
 This includes
 	* EDI structural validation, and extended schema validation
 	* Validation of the structure of the interchange envelope.
-	* Validation of the envelope against trading partner agreement
 	* Schema validation of the envelope against the control schema.
 	* Schema validation of the transaction-set data elements against the message schema.
 	* Validation of the types of transaction sets within a single group based on the transaction set -group mapping provided by X12 standards.